zimeg/emporia-time/README.md

 #### Args

 Any additional arguments for the `command` should follow the `command`.
-These might include subcommands, positional values, and other flags.
+These might include subcommands, positional values, or other flags.

 ### Program environment variables